Azure/az-cgpu-onboarding/Confidential-GPU-H100-Onboarding-(CMK-for-Linux).md

 #                          It will create the Resource Group if it is not found under given subscription
 #	-p <public key path>: your id_rsa.pub path
 #	-i <private key path>: your id_rsa path
-# -d <disk encryption id>: customer managed disk encryption id
+# -d <disk encryption id>: customer managed disk encryption id (if not set, your VM will be created using a platform managed key)
 #	-c <CustomerOnboardingPackage path>: Customer onboarding package path
 #	-a <admin user name>: administrator username for the VM
 #	-v <vm name>: your VM name